Assugeni/milestone-projectOne/README.md

 - researched Puddle of Mudd social media, fan sites, and news articles to help me build a picture of the audience I was targeting, as well as help me create a "story" of what purpose her website would serve.
 - mapped out what pages were needed.
-- sketched ideas for a "four pages" layout.
+- sketched ideas for a "four pages" website.
 - draft up rough ideas of content that would appear and where.
 - settled on final design.